 - salt and pepper to taste

-Preheat oven to 450 degrees.
-Spray an 7×11-inch baking dish with non-stick spray.
+- Preheat oven to 450 degrees.
+Spray an 8×11-inch baking dish with non-stick spray.

-Rinse chicken and pat dry.
-Place each cutlet in a resealable plastic bag and pound thin.
-Remove and season with salt and pepper.
+- Slice chicken breasts in half horizontally.
+Place in a resealable plastic bag and pound thin.
+Remove and season lightly with salt and pepper.

-In a small bowl, combine spinach, which has been squeezed until no more water can be removed, ricotta cheese, ¼ cup grated Parmesan, 1-½ ounces shredded mozzarella cheese and the one remaining egg white.
+- In a medium bowl, combine spinach, which has been squeezed until no more water can be removed, ricotta cheese, ¼ cup grated Parmesan, ⅓ cup shredded mozzarella cheese, and one egg.

-Bake 25 minutes.
-Remove from oven and top with marinara sauce and remaining mozzarella cheese.
-Return to oven for an additional 5-10 minutes or until cheese is golden.
+- Bake for 25 minutes.
+Remove the stuffed chicken breasts from the oven and top with marinara sauce and remaining mozzarella cheese.
+Return to the oven for an additional 5-10 minutes or until cheese is golden.

 - If you like your cheese topping nice and brown, place under the broiler for 3-5 minutes.